koushiksridhar/koush-resume-web/content/jobs/ResNET/index.md

 url: 'https://its.unc.edu/resource/resnet/'
 ---

-- Collaborate directly with management and closely mentor 9 RCCs to deliver quality control for 50+ weekly regional tickets
+- Closely mentor 9 RCCs to deliver quality control for 50+ weekly regional tickets and directly report to management as 1 of 4 Senior RCCs
 - Resourcefully solve 10+ IT incidents per week within 24 hours of ticket submissions and direct 7 biweekly tech fairs as 1 of 35 on-site support staff members for 8K+ on-campus residents
 - First RCC promoted after a single semester, based on team spirit, collaboration skills, and strong performance